Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 * **zTrainSeq01.h5** - The final network that looped the track without falling off.

 My project also contains the following files provided by udacity:
-* drive.py for driving the car in autonomous mode
+* __drive.py__ for driving the car in autonomous mode
-* video.py for creating a video from the pictures that the drive.py creates.
+* __video.py__ for creating a video from the pictures that the drive.py creates.

+#### Final Report
-* writeup_submission.md, summarizing the results (which is this document)
+* __writeup_submission.md__ - summarizes the results (which is this document)

 #### 2. Functional Code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py trained_models_sequence/zTrainSeq03.h5 videos/your_run
 ```
 This will create a your pictures in the videos/your_run folder.
-Note that the simulator must be running in autonomous mode and you must exit the simulator when you wish to stop the recording.
+Note that the simulator must be running in autonomous mode and you must stop the drive.py when you wish to stop the recording.

-The .mp4 file can be generated using hte video.py file can be run with the following bash command:
+The .mp4 file can be generated using the video.py file can be run with the following bash command:
 ```sh
 python video.py videos/your_run
 ```